Bouvet Island

-Bouvet Island (/ˈbuːveɪ/ BOO-vay; Bouvetøya [bʉˈvèːœʏɑ]) is an island and dependency of Norway, and declared an uninhabited protected nature reserve.
-It is a subantarctic volcanic island, situated in the South Atlantic Ocean at the southern end of the Mid-Atlantic Ridge, making it the world's most remote island.
-It is not part of the southern region covered by the Antarctic Treaty System.
+Bouvet Island (/ˈbuːveɪ/ BOO-vay; Bouvetøya [bʉˈvèːœʏɑ]) is an uninhabited subantarctic volcanic island and dependency of Norway.
+A protected nature reserve situated in the South Atlantic Ocean at the southern end of the Mid-Atlantic Ridge, it is the world's most remote island.
+Located north of the Antarctic Circle, Bouvet Island is not part of the southern region covered by the Antarctic Treaty System.

 The island lies 1700 km north of the Princess Astrid Coast of Queen Maud Land, Antarctica, 1870 km east of the South Sandwich Islands, 1845 km south of Gough Island, and 2520 km south-southwest of the coast of South Africa.
 It has an area of 49 km2, 93 percent of which is covered by a glacier.
 The centre of the island is the ice-filled crater of an inactive volcano.
 Some skerries and one smaller island, Larsøya, lie along its coast.
-Nyrøysa, created by a rock slide in the late 1950s, is the only easy place to land and is the location of a weather station.
+Nyrøysa, created by a rockslide in the late 1950s, is the only easy place to land and is the location of a weather station.

 The island was first spotted on 1 January 1739 by the Frenchman Jean-Baptiste Charles Bouvet de Lozier, during a French exploration mission in the South Atlantic with the ships Aigle and Marie.
 They did not make landfall.
 He mislabeled the coordinates for the island, and it was not sighted again until 1808, when the British whaler James Lindsay encountered it and named it Lindsay Island.
 The first claim to have landed on the island was made by the American sailor Benjamin Morrell, although this claim is disputed.
 In 1825, the island was claimed for the British Crown by George Norris, who named it Liverpool Island.
 He also reported having sighted another island nearby, which he named Thompson Island, but this was later shown to be a phantom island.

 In 1927, the first Norvegia expedition landed on the island, and claimed it for Norway.
 At that point, the island was given its current name of Bouvet Island ("Bouvetøya" in Norwegian).
 In 1930, following resolution of a dispute with the United Kingdom over claiming rights, it was declared a Norwegian dependency.
 In 1971, it was designated a nature reserve.